sunny-band/active-directory-home-lab/README.md

 ## 1. Currently using Windows Server 2019 using VirtualBox.
 At startup, the Server Manager appears.
 We can select Active Directory Users and Computers from the Tools dropdown box.
 ![1](https://github.com/sunny-band/active-directory-home-lab/assets/144818374/96c11fde-85b4-4c0b-aa42-32b007bc77ef)

 ## 2. There are hundreds of users in a domain.
 We can conduct a password reset if a user has forgotten their password.
-Right-click on a user's name and select Reset Password...
+Right-click on a user's name and select "Reset Password..."
 ![2](https://github.com/sunny-band/active-directory-home-lab/assets/144818374/2945b8cd-c828-4dba-b379-08be2b611d17)